GrantMeStrength/retro/rust/intro.md

 println!("{:?}", grid);
 ```

-*Structs*
+*Struct*

 A new type made from existing types.
+There are several forms of *struct* definition.

 ```